fang150/fang150.github.io/_posts/2020-12-20-Achievement.md

 To Chih-Hao,

-The greatest achievement in life is finding out who you are and having the courage to be yourself -- June 2005.
+The greatest achievement in life is finding out who you are and having the courage to be yourself.

+June 2005.